getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![List Field](list_field_bp.gif)

 The `list` field type is used to create collections of fields.
-The field accepts a `fields` attribute that will host subfields, and there will be a "Add item" button to allow the user to add more items to the collection.
+The field accepts a `fields` attribute that will host subfields, and there will be an "Add item" button to allow the user to add more items to the collection.

 Example: